 Palace Saloon Haunted?

 The owner of the saloon, Dave Michelson, also has some stories to tell about his personal ghostly encounters.
-He has a photograph of the bar taken in 1890 which shows what looks like a ghostly figure of a man in the background.
+He has a photograph of the bar in 1890, which shows what looks like a ghostly figure of a man in the background.

-The saloon was destroyed by a fire in 1883.
-Then owner Robert Brow rebuilt the saloon and made it stronger and grander that it was before.
-The new saloon had a stone foundation, strong brick walls and a long bar.
+A fire destroyed the saloon in 1883.
+Then owner Robert Brow rebuilt the saloon and made it stronger and grander than it was before.
+The new saloon had a stone foundation, strong brick walls, and a long bar.
 However, it was again damaged by fire in July of 1900.
 According to reports, saloon patrons grabbed the liqueur inventory and took it to the courthouse plaza across the street.
-Drinks were served to the men who helped to save some of the valuable properties of the saloon while the fire slowly consumed it.
+Drinks were served to the men who helped save some of the saloon’s valuable properties while the fire slowly consumed it.

 The present saloon was opened in 1901.
 It has a neo-classical revival design built of iron, granite, and ornamental bricks.
 Some Hollywood movies have been shot in the saloon, such as “Junior Bonner” and the MVD Ghostchasers show has even shot an episode there.